GUIDELINES & FORMS: Alternative Note-Taking

 - If there is a change in class time, days, or location.

-- Time sheets will be presented to the student to initial at each class session as well as signed with full signature every two weeks.
+- Time sheets will be presented to the student to initial and sign with full signature at each class session every two weeks.

 Contact with Note-taker and the Office of AccessABILITY

 - Students and note-takers should exchange emails and phone numbers so that they may reach each other directly if needed.

 - If a student has questions or concerns regarding note-taking, or

 - If a note-taker is absent, contact Gwen Little, Coordinator for Class Accommodations, via email: email@example.com.

 - Note-takers should arrive at the class in time to receive the notebook or paper from the student.
 The note-taker should be seated in the class (near the student) and be prepared to take notes when the class begins.

 - Note-takers will wait for 15 minutes for the student to arrive in the class.
 After that lapse of time, the note-taker will leave the classroom and report the absence to the OA.